-Mol index of reactant well ito index of entrance/exit channel or well TS Name of transition state (up to 10 characters) RR 2-D external moment of inertia (amu Å 2); See Section 9.4 for a discussion of External Molecular Rotations. j external symmetry number for TS (see Section 9.5 for a discussion) Qel electronic partition function for TS (REAL number) 1 number of optical isomers for TS (see Section 9.5 for a discussion) AA A-factor for reaction (units: s -1); only used for ILT method, but ALWAYS read in EE reaction critical energy, relative to ZPE of reactant (Mol); KEYWORDS ALWAYS READ FIVE KEYWORDS, IN ANY ORDER.
+Mol index of reactant well ito index of entrance/exit channel or well TS Name of transition state (up to 10 characters) RR 2-D external moment of inertia (units defined by keyword on Line 3); See Section 9.4 for a discussion of proper input for External Molecular Rotations. j external symmetry number for TS (see Section 9.5 for a discussion) Qel electronic partition function for TS (REAL number) 1 number of optical isomers for TS (see Section 9.5 for a discussion) AA A-factor for reaction (units: s -1); only used for ILT method, but ALWAYS read in EE reaction critical energy (E 0), relative to ZPE of reactant (Mo1) (See Section 9.9 for the appropriate E_0 when using SCTST) KEYWORDS ALWAYS READ FIVE KEYWORDS, IN ANY ORDER.
 Select one from each of the Five Groups below.
-See Section 2.8 (FATAL INPUT ERRORS) for a list of incompatible choices.
+See Section 2.10 (FATAL INPUT ERRORS) for a list of incompatible choices.

-'NOREV' for neglecting the reverse reaction for calculating reverse reaction rate 'REV'
+'NOREV' for neglecting the reverse reaction